Former top U.S. officials urge lifeline for export credit agency

 "The involvement of U.S. companies in emerging markets is fundamentally beneficial to the American economy while helping to drive growth, prosperity and political stability abroad."

-The bank has been criticized for helping to finance purchases from big companies such as Boeing Co (BA.N) and Caterpillar Inc (CAT.N), but supporters contend it also helps many small businesses that cannot get export insurance from private banks.
+The bank has been criticized for helping to finance purchases from big companies such as Boeing Co and Caterpillar Inc, but supporters contend it also helps many small businesses that cannot get export insurance from private banks.

 The letter said China was expanding its reach in Africa, particularly through long-term infrastructure projects, and Ex-Im was a valuable tool to counter competitors.